knaaptime/seg_networks/paper/background.md

  implications of multiscalar segregation by varying the distance parameter used to compute the local environment in a spatial segregation index.
 Following, @reardon2009RaceSpace and
- @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns and other work has explored the role of multiscalar change over time [@bailey2012HowSpatial;@fowler2016SegregationMultiscalar].
+ @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns, and other work has explored the role of multiscalar change over time [@bailey2012HowSpatial;@fowler2016SegregationMultiscalar].
  Another prominent body of work builds on this work, exploring the notion of "egohoods," where each household has its own concept of the neighborhood that extends outward and partially overlaps with